 Commencement of arbitral proceedings

-If the arbitrator is to be appointed by someone other than a party to the arbitral proceedings, such as an arbitral institution, the arbitration is treated as having commenced when notice in writing is given to that appointing body or person requesting them to make an appointment (section 14.5, Arbitration Act 1996).
+Is to be appointed by someone other than a party, most commonly an arbitral institution, when notice in writing is given to that appointing body or person requesting them to make an appointment (section 14.5, Arbitration Act 1996).

 Applicable procedural rules

-Direct that a witness be examined on oath or affirmation (section 38(5)).
+Directing that a witness be examined on oath or affirmation (section 38(5), Arbitration Act 1996).

 Scope of disclosure